All Episodes

 I'll be honest, I totally have to look it up because I don't want to say it wrong.

-What you want to do is just say, yeah, then I'm just trying to think about how to phrase it.
+What you want to do is just say, yeah, that I'm just trying to think about how to phrase it and then you just type frantically and hope that the keyboard will pick it up.

 No, because I mean, network effect, I obviously get Lindy effect is not a term that I'm particularly familiar with.